Andrew Scott On Stage - Theatre Credits, Bio and Tickets

-In 2009 he played alongside Ben Whishaw, Katherine Parkinson and Paul Jesson in Cock at the Royal Court winning an Olivier Award in 2010.
-Following which he made an appearance in the Old Vic’s Design for Living and the lead role in Emperor and Galilean at the National Theatre.
-In 2013 he took part in National Theatre’s 50 Years on Stage.
-More recently Scott has performed as Paul in Birdland at the Royal Court Theatre.
+In 2009, he starred alongside Ben Whishaw, Katherine Parkinson and Paul Jesson in Cock at the Royal Court, later cast in.Design for Living at the Old Vic and the lead role in Emperor and Galilean at the National Theatre.
+In 2013, he took part in National Theatre’s 50 Years on Stage.
+More recently Scott has performed as Paul in Birdland at the Royal Court and a sell-out engagment of Hamlet at the Almeida Theatre, which later transferred to the Harold Pinter Theatre.